swcarpentry/DEPRECATED-boot-camps/python/biopython/Readme.md

+Lecture materials originally contributed by Will Trimble.

+This module covers some aspects of programming in Biopython and programming for biological sequence analysis.

 ##How to program if you must##

 If a bioinformatic task is relatively common, it is likely that **someone else has written software to do it already**.